Bay Bridge East Span Path

 Opened to the public in 2013, the Bay Bridge Trail carries bicyclists and pedestrians across the majestic East Span of the San Francisco-Oakland Bay Bridge, connecting the Oakland shoreline with Yerba Buena Island.

-When the Bay Bridge East Span of the San Francisco-Oakland Bay Bridge opened, pedestrians and bicyclists fell in love with the pathway that stretches from Oakland to Yerba Buena Island and Treasure Island.
+When the Bay Bridge East Span of the San Francisco-Oakland Bay Bridge opened, pedestrians and bicyclists fell in love with the pathway that stretches from Oakland to Yerba Buena Island.

-At 15.5 feet, the Bay Bridge Trail is wide enough for two-way bike and pedestrian traffic.
+At 15.5 feet, the Bay Bridge Trail is wide enough for pedestrian and two-way bike travel.
 A venting system pulls car exhaust away from the path, while the span’s sleek and tight construction and side-by-side deck configuration keep traffic noise at a tolerable level.

 Read more about the San Francisco-Oakland Bay Bridge.